 This site offers an overview of the MA program and includes information pertinent to both incoming and current MA students.
 Look for contact information, request applications and other materials, browse our concentrations and curriculum, download or view the all important MA Manual.

 The Master of Arts in Media Studies & production is designed for two types of degree candidates.

-Some Media Studies & Productions Master’s students pursue the degree to advance in corporate, public or non-profit communication industries.
+Some Media Studies & Production Master’s students pursue the degree to advance in corporate, public or non-profit communication industries.
 These students take courses in relevant applied communication courses such as advertising, public relations, TV production, management and organizational communication.

-The Media Studies & Productions MA offers a strong and diverse scholarly curriculum with a general foundation in communication theory and methodology.
+The Media Studies & Production MA offers a strong and diverse scholarly curriculum with a general foundation in communication theory and methodology.
 Introductory, intermediate, and advanced courses are offered in the following areas of study:

 The history, economics, law, regulation, and policy pertaining to broadcast, cable, and new technology industries in both national and international contexts.

 The psychology, sociology, cultural study and politics of both mass media and communications technology, particularly in terms of their impact on everyday life.

 - Organizations and Networks

 The analysis of the behavior and management of communications systems, particularly in terms of mass media industries and institutions.